 2019 Tax Filing Date Deadlines Extended

-Internal Revenue Service Notice 2020-18 extends the filing deadline for most federal income tax returns from April 15, 2020 to July 15, 2020.
-Notice 2020-20 does the same for gift and generation skipping transfer (GST) tax returns.
+Internal Revenue Service Notice 2020-23 extends the filing deadline for most federal tax returns including individual and corporate income tax returns, partnership returns, estate and trust returns, estate, gift, and generation skipping transfer tax returns.
 No request for an extension needs to be filed.
 Taxpayers can also defer payment of federal income, gift, and GST tax until July 15, 2020, without interest or penalties, regardless of the amount due.
 Taxpayers that are due an income tax refund are encouraged to file as soon as possible.
 More information may be found on IRS.gov.

 Levine Staller’s tax attorneys will continue to monitor the status of the New Jersey legislation and update this blog post with further developments.